harleytran1902/Retail-Sales-Promotion-Effectiveness-Modelling-/README.md

 #### Python • R • Regression Modelling • Panel Data Analysis

 ## 1. Project Summary
+- Retail brands often rely on heavy discounting to drive sales, but this can erode margins and create inconsistent performance across retailers.
+- This project analyses pricing and promotion effectiveness to identify which strategies truly drive sales and how they should be optimised across different retail chains.

 - This project explores how pricing and promotional activities influence product sales using multi-brand retail data collected across several supermarket chains over multiple years.
 - The objective is to understand which marketing instruments are most effective, how sales respond to price changes, and whether promotional performance differs across retailers.
 - Instead of focusing only on descriptive statistics, the project applies regression modeling and panel data techniques to measure the impact of marketing actions on sales and to provide data-driven recommendations for brand management.